 The anniversary comes as Google faces mounting regulatory pressure over its advertising dominance.
 The Department of Justice's ongoing antitrust case specifically targets Google's search advertising monopoly, making the company's celebration feel somewhat defensive.
 By emphasizing innovation and small business support, Google's trying to frame its market position as beneficial rather than monopolistic.

-But beyond the regulatory noise, Google's AI pivot reflects real competitive threats. advertising business continues growing rapidly, while newer players like retail media networks are eating into traditional digital ad spend.
+But beyond the regulatory noise, Google's AI pivot reflects real competitive threats.
+Amazon's advertising business continues growing rapidly, while newer players like retail media networks are eating into traditional digital ad spend.
 Google's response?
 Make its platform so automated and effective that switching becomes unthinkable.